Last updated on July 20th, 2022 at 08:12 am

 Each line item in DFP has a type.
 Now each type has a default priority value.
 Thus all line items have priority values of their own.
-Line item types and priority values regulate the how the line items will be organised for ad selection.
-The type and priority of a line item determines how DFP will organise the competition between all the other line items for each ad impression.
+Line item types and priority values regulate the how the line items will be organized for ad selection.
+The type and priority of a line item determines how DFP will organize the competition between all the other line items for each ad impression.

 For example, if a line item of priority 4 competes with a line item of priority 12 for an ad impression, DFP prioritizes the line item of priority 4 over the one of priority 12.
-So the rule is that lower the number, higher the priority.
+So the rule is that the lower the number, the higher the priority.

-There are 7 different line item types in DFP- Sponsorship, Standard, Network, Bulk, Price Priority, AdExchange/AdSense and House.
+There are 7 different line item types in DFP- Sponsorship, Standard, Network, Bulk, Price Priority, AdExchange/AdSense, and House.

 What are House line items?

-Non-guaranteed inventory is the part of the ad inventory that is sold to advertisers or ad networks without a time cap, after the guaranteed inventory has been directly sold to advertisers.
+Non-guaranteed inventory is the part of the ad inventory that is sold to advertisers or ad networks without a time cap after the guaranteed inventory has been directly sold to advertisers.
 Ad networks often buy remnant inventory in bulk and then sell them to advertisers on a CPM or CPC basis.

-House line item type is non-guaranteed inventory with a priority level of 16.
-This is the line item type with the lowest priority and is typically used when a publisher wants to products/services chosen or endorsed by it.
+House line item type is a non-guaranteed inventory with a priority level of 16.
+This is the line item type with the lowest priority and is typically used when a publisher wants products/services chosen or endorsed by it.
 These normally do not generate any revenue and are delivered only if no paying line item type is available.
 These are eligible to directly compete with AdSense.

-Benefit of House line item
+The Benefits of House line item

 House line items are remnant inventory and are thus less expensive than any guaranteed inventory.
 House line items thus provide a very cost-efficient way for publishers to promote their own products and services or those supported by it.